-We found the Move delivers a booming, crisp sound, complete with satisfying bass and clear vocals.
+We found the Move delivers a crisp sound with satisfying bass and clear vocals.
 The speaker works with all major streaming services including Spotify and Apple Music, sports Apple AirPlay 2 support and can seamlessly switch from Bluetooth to Wi-Fi on the fly.
 Alexa and Google Assistant support allow you to do anything from check the weather to control your smart home, and the Move's Auto TruePlay automatically tunes the speaker's audio output for wherever you're listening, whether you're having a rooftop party or rocking out in your bedroom.

 Read our full Sonos Move review.

 For a premium speaker that looks as good as it sounds, look no further than the V-Moda Remix.
 This drool-worthy showpiece is the best Bluetooth speaker for the design-oriented, and can be customized to your heart's content.
 The base model looks slick in aluminum or vegan leather, while, people with bottomless budgets and a penchant for style can opt for steel or platinum finishes (the later of which will run you well over $300,000).

-Most importantly, the Remix sounds great, offering plenty of bass as well as a built-in headphone amp for enhancing the audio of your favorite set of cans.
+Most importantly, the Remix sounds great, offering plenty of bass as well as a built-in headphone amp to connect to your favorite set of cans.
 The Remix's 10-hour battery life certainly makes this speaker worthy of longer jam sessions, and its trusty microphone allows for crisp call quality whether you’re set up inside your house or out.

 Read our full V-Moda Remix review.